Manually installing Ubuntu 24.04.x on WSL on Windows 11 without using the Microsoft Store

 #The Long Story…

 #Remote Desktop Protocol (RDP) is great but it is not very secure.
 This is one way to make your RDP connections more secure using a Secure Shell (SSH) tunnel.
+This may work in Powershell 7 but isn’t the best way to do it.

 #Install SSH Server on Windows 10 or Windows 2019